 Platform: Netflix

-Paradise PD isn’t for everyone, and that’s the whole idea.
+This movie is not for everyone, and that’s the whole idea.
 This show uses very rude humor about a police station that’s bad at its job and only good at making trouble.
 If bad language and crude jokes upset you, don’t watch this.

 The jokes are too much, and they often say things that other shows would never say.
 Some people like this wild style of comedy, while others think it’s too much.
 People either love it or hate it.
+This one definitely gets its rating by being very bold and shocking.

-What makes this series among animated TV series for adults is how it focuses on women’s experiences without making them feel like side characters.
+What makes this series good among animated TV series for adults is how it focuses on women’s experiences without making them feel like side characters.
 Both main characters feel like real people you might know, just with colorful feathers.

 9. Twilight of the Gods